mstr3336/job-monitor-widget/README.md

 If this is not possible on your system, but your system does support singularity containers, you may be able to use a singularity image to run the server-side commands.

+If enough people ask really nicely, I can probably provide a definition file, though you will need to build your own image as per your HPC system's documentation, as you will want to match the version of singularity you build with to the version your HPC provides.

 ### Installing the client-side widget

 Extract `PBSJobMonitor.widget.zip` into `your-uberischt-widgets-dir/PBSJobMonitor/`.